Academic Policies

 Academic Honesty

 Academic honesty is the foundation of our education institution.
 Without it, we make a mockery of the academic endeavor and the ultimate rewards associated with a degree in higher education.
 At Concordia, honesty is central to our Christian identity and way of relating to one another.
-The names of students found guilty of engaging in academic dishonesty will be reported to the Provost's Office.
+The names of students found guilty of engaging in academic dishonesty will be reported to the Academic Office.
 Types of academic dishonesty can be defined in the following manner:

 • Cheating: includes, but is not limited to: a) the use of unauthorized assistance in taking any type of test or completing any type of classroom assignment; b) assisting another student in cheating on a test or class assignment, including impersonation of another student.